-Red Butte Garden is more than just a garden with pretty flowers, it is a museum of living plants.
-The plants are collected for their horticultural merit, use in research and conservation, and for their historical value.
-Careful records are kept on each plant that is accessioned into our collections.
+Red Butte Garden is more than just a garden with pretty flowers.
+As a botanical garden, it is a museum of living plants.
+Plants are collected for their horticultural merit, use in research and conservation, and for their historical value.
+Each plant is given an accession number and carefully curated within the collections.

-There are many types of plant collections and Red Butte Garden has collections that each fall into one or more of the following categories:
+Red Butte Garden has several types of plant collections and each accession falls into one or more of the following categories:

 - Arboretum: A collection of trees, held jointly on the University of Utah campus and Red Butte Garden.